-- 1. Remove the shelving, racks, mirrors etc, from the end bays, where necessary.
-Cases must not be positioned in areas that may be subject to heat or air currents such as ventilation ducts, open doors or windows, direct sunlight, electric fans or ovens, etc. - 2.
+- 1. Remove the shelving, racks, mirrors, etc., from the end bays, where necessary.
+Cases must not be positioned in areas that may be subject to heat or air currents such as ventilation ducts, open doors or windows, direct sunlight, electric fans, ovens, etc. - 2.
 Cases joints must be air tight to prevent formation of ice or condensation.
 Foam tape has already been fitted to the end of the case.
-Check to ensure sealing integrity can be achieved, remedy if foam tape has been damaged, before final joining of both cases together.
+Check to ensure sealing integrity can be achieved.
+Remedy if foam tape has been damaged before the final joining of both cases together.

-CAUTION: Take care if removing Shelves when joining the cases Shelf light leads may need to be disconnected
+CAUTION: Take care if removing shelves when joining the cases.

-3.7 JOINING THE CASES
+3.9 JOINING THE CASES